vtex/speedbag/README.md

     grunt env:master deploy

-Give a look at the newly created deploy/master/index.html file.
+Have a look at the newly created deploy/master/index.html file.

 ### Folder structure